 With your initial problem identified, your team needs data to better understand what's going on in this area today.
-Data will help support your case of why you need a Claims

-Management solution and how this new technology can help you improve not just your compliance, but overall business objectives such as speed to market.
+Data will believe the control of the property your panel a December of the property of the help support your case of why you need a Regulatory Information Management (RIM) solution and how this new technology can help you improve not just your regulatory processes, but overall company goals.

-We recommend short interviews with colleagues and partners directly involved in Claims Management, as well as key members of your IT organization.
+We recommend short interviews with colleagues and partners directly involved in this area, as well as key members of your IT organization.
 The purpose of these interviews is to collect use cases or stories that will roll up into clear, solvable business problems.
-Don't keep KPIs narrowly focused on reactive processes, such as challenges or competitor activity.
-Instead you can look at data proactively and determine where there are trends and address those before they become an issue or take advantage of new opportunities.
+Don't keep KPIs narrowly focused on reactive processes, such as # of registrations, formulas, submissions and how long they took to complete, etc. Instead you can look at data proactively and determine where there are trends and address those before they become an issue.

-It's important to correlate claims data to larger business trends such as:
+It's important to correlate regulatory data to larger business trends such as: